 - One of my past jobs consisted of designing pages for a newspaper.

 - I love the scent of freshly-cut grass.

-- I have been bungy jumping three times, and would love to do it again.
+- I have been bungy jumping four times, and am always up for doing it again.

 - Fall is my favorite time of year, though I don’t like that it leads to winter.